Livermore Falls voters to decide $2.56 million, ordinance change

-The proposed increase reflects the change from a part-time to a full-time treasurer.
+The proposed increase includes a change in the treasurer’s position, from a part-time to a full-time job.
 The town clerk was also serving as the sewer clerk.
-Her insurance benefits were covered under the sewer budget.
-With treasurer’s duties added to her town clerk duties last year, her insurance benefits moved to the administration budget.
+Her insurance benefits were covered under the sewer budget but when the treasurer’s duties were added to her town clerk duties last year, the insurance benefits moved to the administration budget.

 Voters are also being asked to consider spending: